01mf02/jq-lang-spec/semantics.typ

 - $"if" var(x) "then" f "else" g$: Applies $sigma$ at $f$ if $var(x)$ holds, else at $g$.
 - $f alt g$: Applies $sigma$ at $f$ if $f$ yields some output whose boolean value (see @simple-fns) is not false, else applies $sigma$ at $g$.
-  Here, $"first"(f)$ is a filter that returns the first output of its argument $f$ if there is one, else the empty stream.
+  Here, $"first"(f)$ is a filter that returns the first output of its argument $f$ if there is one, else the empty list.

 While @tab:update-props allows us to define the behaviour of several filters by reducing them to more primitive filters,